-The party-filled Dinah Shore Weekend/Palm Springs Women’s Weekend (or just “The Dinah”) coincides with the ANA Inspiration LPGA Golf Championship, and is considered the world’s largest lesbian happening.
+The party-filled Dinah Shore Weekend/Palm Springs Women’s Weekend (or just “The Dinah”), in early April, coincides with the ANA Inspiration LPGA Golf Championship, and is considered the world’s largest lesbian happening.
 A few weeks later, it’s the guys’ turn, and time for the dancing and pool parties of the Palm Springs White Party, the area’s biggest annual gay event.

 In September, cinephiles flock to Cinema Diverse: The Palm Springs LGBTQ Film Festival, which attracts submissions and attendees from around the world.
 And when it comes to one particular scene, Palm Springs will not be outdone: The Palm Springs Leather Pride weekend in late October has become one of the nation’s largest events of its kind, culminating in the crowning of Mr. Leather.

 At the base of the Hollywood Hills, the city of West Hollywood is the center of LGBTQ Los Angeles.
 In 1984, West Hollywood became the first majority-gay municipality in the country, and ever since, its rich tradition of pride and acceptance has been enjoyed by locals and visitors alike.
 Today, LGBTQ residents comprise more than 40 percent of the 1.9-square-mile community, and the crosswalks are painted as welcoming rainbows.

 It goes without saying that the entire area is LGBTQ-friendly, with excellent restaurants, hotels, and shopping on every corner.
 As for nightlife, consider The Abbey as your first stop.
-One of the most famous gay bars and nightclubs in the world, The Abbey has everything from go-go dancers to high-end cocktails, and surprisingly good food.
+One of the most famous gay bars and nightclubs in the world, The Abbey has go-go dancers, high-end cocktails, and surprisingly good food.
 Turn up the volume at the aptly named Girl Bar, check out Fubar if you’re looking for an underground feel, or The Bayou for a late-night happy-hour scene.
 Round out the weekend with drag queen bingo nights held every Sunday at Hamburger Mary’s.

-A historic arts colony with a long-established gay community, Laguna Beach is Orange County’s leading LGBT city.
-Stay in such gay-friendly spots as the Surf and Sand Resort, a spectacular oceanfront luxury hotel that’s also home to the intimate (and LGBT-friendly) Aquaterra Spa.
+A historic arts colony with a long-established gay community, Laguna Beach is Orange County’s leading LGBTQ city.
+Stay in such gay-friendly spots as the Surf and Sand Resort, a spectacular oceanfront luxury hotel that’s also home to the intimate (and LGBTQ-friendly) Aquaterra Spa.
 Swim and surf in secluded coves and sunny beaches (including such gay-popular stretches as West Beach and Mountain Road Beach), then browse for high-quality art in Laguna’s numerous galleries.
 For more great art, visit Laguna Art Museum, known for outstanding exhibits works by some of California most important contemporary artists.
 At night, catch performances at the acclaimed Laguna Playhouse, then dance and hang with the locals at Club Bounce—especially lively during Laguna’s busy summer months.
 For an unforgettable experience, try to get tickets to the annual Pageant of the Masters, an extravaganza featuring richly costumed live performers depicting characters in master artworks.

-Discover a more rustic side of Northern California’s LGBT scene in the woodsy setting of Guerneville, about 90 minutes north of San Francisco.
-Set among majestic redwood forests on the banks of the Russian River, the tucked-away hamlet has been the go-to gay getaway for Bay Area weekenders for decades.
-For pinch-me-perfect romantic settings for any partner, book a stay at the luxurious, Mission Revival-style Applewood Inn, or at least dine in the firelight-lit, Michelin-starred restaurant (the wine list is a stunner—not a surprise in the Sonoma County setting).
-During the day, rent a canoe at Burke’s Canoes—a local classic for decades—then zigzag down the easy-to-paddle Russian River.
-Back on land hike through stands of giant trees in Armstrong Redwoods State Natural Reserve, just north of town at the end of Armstrong Woods Road.
+Discover a more rustic side of Northern California’s LGBTQ scene in the woodsy setting of Guerneville, about 90 minutes north of San Francisco.
+Set among majestic redwood forests on the banks of the Russian River, the tucked-away hamlet has been the go-to gay getaway for Bay Area weekenders for decades, earning the nickname the “Gay Riviera.”